 What are Valsartan and Hydrochlorothiazide tablets?

-Valsartan and Hydrochlorothiazide tablets contain two prescription medicines:
+Valsartan and Hydrochlorothiazide tablets contain 2 prescription medicines:

 1. valsartan, an angiotensin receptor blocker (ARB)

 Valsartan and Hydrochlorothiazide tablets may be used to lower high blood pressure (hypertension) in adults-

 - when 1 medicine to lower your high blood pressure is not enough.

 - as the first medicine to lower high blood pressure if your doctor decides you are likely to need more than 1 medicine.

 Valsartan and Hydrochlorothiazide tablets have not been studied in children under 18 years of age.